 Like the air we breathe and the water we drink, underwear is a part of life so ubiquitous that it often goes unnoticed.
-Don't let another precious moment pass you by in which you are unclear about your underpinnings — especially considering 99 percent of you are wearing them right now.
+Don't let another year pass being unclear about your underpinnings — especially considering 99 percent of you are wearing them right now.
 (And if not, well, maybe you should be.)

 We're exploring the wide yet sometimes very, very thin world of panties and breaking down the seven most common styles — sorry, no crotchless or C cups (we beg you not to Google Image search that) here.

 Modeled after men’s briefs, they take on a more rectangular shape than most panties.
 Similar to the hipster, the key difference is that they have a lower-cut leg.
 In fact, some styles' legs extend a short way down the thigh.

 When to wear them: When fitted properly and made from the right fabric, boy shorts can actually serve the same function as a thong in being worn under formfitting clothes without visible panty lines.
 Longer cotton boy shorts, however, can even be worn as loungewear or pajamas.

 Warner's No Pinching Boy Shorts ($9, originally $12)

 Pact Women's Basket Weave Boy Short ($12, originally $17)

 Forever 21 Seamless Boy Shorts ($5)

 Target Micro With Lace Boy Shorts ($4, originally $5)